 Employees who get in a serious accident while on University business in their private automobiles should report this to Financial Services in addition to their own car insurance company.

 BYU-Idaho does not technically have an automobile insurance company.
 BYU-Idaho is self-insured, but we do have an insurance company that handles BYU-Idaho accidents that involve claims against BYU-Idaho.
 The insurance card in your vehicle should list National Union Fire Ins.
 Co. of Pitts.
 The claims are handled by their subsidiary, Sedgwick Insurance.
 Contact Financial Services for further information.

 Certificates of Insurance

 Entities require proof of insurance from BYU-Idaho.

-The easiest and quickest way is to obtain a Memorandum of Insurance found here.
+The easiest and quickest way is to obtain Memorandum of Insurance.
 The second option is to make a request for an insurance certificate.
-It is important that this process be started well ahead of time.
+It is important that this process is started well ahead of time.
 Typically the request is for proof of general-liability insurance.
 Sometimes they will want proof of other types of insurance or additional terms to be put on our certificate.
 Consult with Financial Services (ext.
 1901) on any special requests.

 BYU-Idaho requires proof in insurance from someone else.